SDK

 // approve token x transfer

-const quoteResult = await invariant.quote(account, poolKey, true, amount, true)
+const quoteResult = await invariant.quote(poolKey, true, amount, true)

 // for examples if current price is 1 and your slippage is 1%, then price limit will be 1.01